-Chinese hyperscale data center provider Chindata has announced a new waterless cooling system, apparently developed with help from Vertiv.
+Chinese hyperscale data center provider Chindata has announced a new waterless cooling system, claiming it was developed with help from Vertiv.

 Chindata reckons that X-Cooling, announced at a Chinese tech conference last week, is the "world's first waterless cooling technology", with a claim that it enables data centers to work without consuming any water, giving it a WUE (water usage effectiveness) figure of zero.

-"Chindata Group is very pleased to release details of 'X-Cooling,' the world's first waterless cooling technology," said the CTO, but the release actually contains very little detail - and the zero-WUE claim might be up for dispute, as immersion cooling vendors such Submer, Asperitas, and GRC have long included zero water use as a benefit of their oil-based cooling system.
+"Chindata Group is very pleased to release details of 'X-Cooling,' the world's first waterless cooling technology," said the CTO.
+The release contained no detail - and the zero-WUE claim might be up for dispute, as immersion cooling vendors such Submer, Asperitas, and GRC have long included zero water use as a benefit of their oil-based cooling system.

 According to the release, the system uses "a complex coordination of software controllers and hardware induction technology which matches ambient temperatures to generate a natural cooling process that reduces energy consumption".

-DCD has asked Chindata and Vertiv for more information, as there are no links to any details.
-We've not been able to track down the 2022 China Computing Conference.
+DCD was not able to track down the 2022 China Computing Conference, and had no response from Chindata.
 Zhang Binghua previously worked at Baidu and Beijing Telecom, and was appointed in April 2022.

 Chindata offers a comparison with commonly used indirect evaporative air handling unit (AHU) technology, saying X-Cooling achieved a PUE <1.1 and WUE of 0 liters per kWh of power used.
 This means a 100MW data center in Hebei could save 1.2 million tons of water per year if it switched to X-Cooling, according to the company.